Concordium/concordium.github.io/README.md

 ## Preview

+For non-technical users that might not want to install the tools above, you can request a preview in the GitHub pull request.
+The preview is added as a comment in the pull request and opens as a web page.

-If you do not want to build the documentation to preview, you can install Esbonio https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio into VSCode.
+Another alternative if you do not want to build the documentation to preview, is to install install Esbonio https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio into VSCode.
 Then you can use the search bar to run >Esbonio:OpenPreview.
 This builds a preview file.
 This solution still requires that you have VSCode installed and the repository locally on your computer.

 ## License